Skip to Content

 When Fusaichi Pegasus was foaled in 1997, he was immediately recognized as a potential champion.
 He went on to win the Kentucky Derby in 2000.
 After he retired from racing, he was sold to a syndicate for a record-breaking $60 million.

-To put that figure into perspective, if you adjust for inflation, it would be equivalent to $104 million today.
+To put that figure into perspective, if you adjust for inflation, it is equivalent to $121.8 million today.
 In other words, a lot of money.
 So what made Fusaichi Pegasus so expensive?

 Picture of Justify winning the Belmont Stakes.